twardokus/v2verifier/README.md

     sudo make install
     sudo ldconfig

-You can confirm everything installed correctly by launching GNURadio Companion and opening the flowgraph file at `~/gr-ieee802-11/examples/wifi-loopback.grc`.
+You can confirm everything installed correctly by launching GNURadio Companion and first opening the flowgraph file at '~/gr-ieee802.11/examples/wifi_py_hier.grc' and running the flow to establish dependencies, and then opening the flowgraph file at `~/gr-ieee802-11/examples/wifi-loopback.grc`.
 If you encounter any errors, some of the above commands did not work correctly.
 Do not proceed until you have fixed any issues running the example flowgraph.

 ### Part 2 - V2Verifier